emily-maa/expense-tracker-frontend-graphql/README.md

 ## Overview
 This is the frontend portion of my expense tracker app.
 The UI is based on the work from [Brad Traversy's Expense Tracker React project](https://github.com/bradtraversy/expense-tracker-react).
 However, I developed my own backend APIs using Spring Boot and integrated them into this React app.
 The backend code can be found in a separate repository [here](https://github.com/emily-maa/expense-tracker-backend-rest-service).

-Additionally, this is the REST service version of the app.
-I also have a version where the frontend and backend communicate using Netflix DGS GraphQL.
+Additionally, this is the Netflix DGS GraphQL version of the app.
+I also have a version where the frontend and backend communicate using rest service.

 ## Available Scripts